Memory Suggestions

 Hypnotized people are suggestible, and suggestible people are vulnerable to false memory where confabulated memories are invented and remembered as actual events.
 Hypnosis is possibly the worst idea you can have when it comes to recovering autobiographical memory, resulting in satanic panics, alien abductions, and past lives.

-False memory cannot be applied to non-declarative memory to acquire new skills, although it may be a useful visualization exercise for conditioning.
+False memory cannot be applied to non-declarative memory to acquire new skills, although it may be a useful visualization exercise for conditioning, and potentially could be used as a kind of mental rehearsal.

 Additionally, false memory does have a couple of unusual problems.